suizokukan/katal/README.md

                             --select/--add (default: False)
       -m, --mute            no output to the console; no question asked on the console (default: False)
+      --mirroronly          do not fill the target directory with the source files, fill only the target database.
+You can't use --mirroronly with --move . (default: False)
       --move                to be used with --select and --add : move the files, don't copy them (default: False)
       -n NEW, --new NEW     create a new target directory (default: None)